dojo/docs/developer/design/loader.rst

 dojo.js
 =======

-TODO: this applies to the source version...
+For the version 1.x line, the Dojo Toolkit is comprised of five source trees:

+dojo
+  The dojo Javascript library: the loader, has.js, browser sniffing, language extensions, class system, various asynchronous/event programming APIs, document and window load and unload detection, DOM functions including effects, XHR/script/iFrame, data, store, i18n, RPC, drag-and-drop, i18n, and a few other miscellaneous APIs.

+dijit
+  The Dojo Toolkit widget system and many widgets. dijit depends on dojo.

+dojox
+  Various extentions (dojox==="dojo extensions") to dojo and dijit.

+util
+  Tools supporting the the Dojo Toolkit ecosystem, in particular DOH ("dojo objective harness", a testing framework), the dojo build system, and the dojo documentation parser.

+demos
+  Several demonstrations of the toolkit.
+(Note: the demos tree is never included in any packaged distributions; you must pull it from the project repository.)

+Releases of the Dojo Toolkit are available in two different kinds of packages:

+  * Compressed and optimized for immediate deployment: each Javascript resource has been processed by a minifier that makes the resource size smaller.
+The minifier removes whitespace and comments, and applies certain other code transformations (for example, local variables are renamed to use short names) that makes the resource size smaller yet functionally equivalent.
+Also some resources are actually aggregates of several resources.
+For example dojo.js contains the dojo.js resource concatenated with several other resources that define the so-called dojo "base" API (the base API is defined by the the tree of resources implied by the resource dojo/main.js).
+Notice that "compressed" does not mean data compression (e.g. zipped); in this context, it means minified.

+  * Source package: the Javascript resources appear exactly as they do in the code repository.

+Current releases are always available from http://dojotoolkit.org/download.
+If you are doing any significant development, you should download a copy of the source version to your local machine and reference that resource tree.
+My descriptions that follow assume the source package.

-Prior to v1.7, dojo.js caused both the dojo loader and the dojo base library bootstrap to be defined.
+Prior to v1.7, dojo.js caused both the dojo loader and the dojo library bootstrap to be defined.
 This design has been refactored so that dojo.js now holds the loader and nothing else.
 In fact, it is possible to use dojo's loader and not load any of the dojo library.
-When the loader is evaluated in an application, if it is synchronous mode (the default for v1.x; I'll describe the various modes in xxx), it loads the base dojo library automatically.
-Also, in synchronous mode, the Dojo synchronous loader API (dojo.require and the rest) is fully defined and available.
-So, to load dojo, simply write:
+When the loader is evaluated in an application, if it is synchronous mode (the default for v1.x; I'll describe the various modes in xxx), it loads the dojo base API automatically.
+Also, in synchronous mode, the Dojo legacy loader API (dojo.require and the rest) is fully defined and available.
+So, to load dojo, simply
+write:

 .. code-block :: html